Frances Kroll Ring: Biography

 In 1985, Ring published a memoir titled Against the Current: As I Remember F. Scott Fitzgerald; the title is from the last sentence in Fitzgerald's The Great Gatsby - "So we beat on, boats against the current, borne back ceaselessly into the past."
 The memoir was eventually made into a movie, Last Call, starring Jeremy Irons as Fitzgerald and Neve Campbell as young Frances Kroll.

 Kroll has a cameo appearance as her older self in the closing scene of the movie where she is looking in a bookstore window.

-Ring was also the editor of the Automobile Club of Southern California's Westways magazine, and brought some of the best writers of the time to it, including Anais Nin and Wallace Stegner.
+Ring was also the editor of the Automobile Club of Southern California's Westways magazine, and brought some of the best writers of the time to it, including Anaïs Nin and Wallace Stegner.
 She also worked as a story reader for Paramount and a book reviewer.